LiamFlood/prototype/terms.md

 (c) Customer is responsible for all applicable taxes (other than taxes on Pascal’s income), and for reasonable expenses incurred by Pascal in connection with agreed services.

 (d) Late payment may result in suspension of access to the Service until the outstanding amounts are paid, after reasonable notice.
+Payment is due within 14 days from the invoice date.
+Late payments shall accrue interest at 1.5% per month (or the maximum rate permitted by law).

 ## 5. Telemetry Integration and Data Upload Requirements